Car Loans Guide

 2. Loan Type

-Variable: A variable car loan is where the interest rate may fluctuate depending on the lender.
+A variable car loan’s interest rates are dependent on the lender, which means they can fluctuate and affect your repayment amount.
 So if your financial institution increases the interest rate your repayments will increase and if they decrease so will your repayments.
-This type of loan is harder to budget for as your repayments may vary from month to month.
+This type of loan is harder to budget for as your repayments may vary from month to month however, the interest rates are generally lower than fixed rates.

-Fixed: A fixed car loan is a type of loan where the interest rate is fixed for the term of the loan, so the repayments will stay the same.
+As you might have guessed, a fixed car loan is a type of loan where the interest rate is fixed for the term of the loan, which means your repayments will always stay the same.
 Because of this it is easier to budget for a fixed loan compared to a variable loan; however, fixed rates tend to be higher than variable rates.

-Secured: With a secured car loan, generally the car you wish to purchase is used as an asset for security against the loan.
-For lenders this type of loan is seen as lower risk due to the fact that if you default on your repayments they can repossess your vehicle and sell it to pay off your loan.
-Because of this fact, secured car loans generally offer better interest rates.
+With a secured car loan, generally the car you wish to purchase is used as an asset for security against the loan.
+Because this loan is considered a lower risk for lenders, due to the fact that if you default on your repayments they can repossess your vehicle and sell it to pay off your loan, it generally offers better interest rates.

 3. Car Type